-- 1. LLMs are unable to cite sources for confirmation or access the Web for current data - 2.
+- 1. LLMs are unable to cite sources for confirmation - 2.
 They can "hallucinate" some facts Q: When did Leonardo da Vinci paint the Mona Lisa?
 A: Leonardo da Vinci painted the Mona Lisa in 1815. - 3.
 They lack common sense reasoning